Cor-Ina/Sunnyside-Landing-Page/README.md

 ## My process
 HTML work: divided the page into several sections:
 - header (with navbar, image and h1 title)
-- sidebar (with menu links and social media icons)
 - main, with the following Sections: About, Services, Projects, Testimonials, and Gallery
 - footer, with menu links and social media icons, plus attribution section

 Assigned alt text to important images.

-I made sure the HTML is well-structured and organized, with appropriate tags and attributes.
+Made sure the HTML is well-structured and organized, with appropriate tags and attributes.

 CSS
-I defined the styles for each element on the page, such as fonts, colors, margins, padding, and borders.
+Defined the styles for each element on the page, such as fonts, colors, margins, padding, and borders.
 Made sure the HTML elements had the appropriate IDs, Classes, or attributes.

 Used flexbox to style the layout of the landing page.